NoahSyn10/VSCode-PyDoctestBtn/README.md

 This extension contributes the following settings:

 * `doctestbtn.buttonColor.fancy`:
-  * Choose to use the 'Fancy' themed button
+  * Choose to use the 'Fancy' themed button.
 * `doctestbtn.buttonColor.xtraFancy`:
-  * Choose to use the 'Xtra Fancy' theme button
+  * Choose to use the 'Xtra Fancy' theme button.
-  * ***Overrides `'fancy'` theme***
+  * ***Overrides `'fancy'` theme.***
 * `doctestbtn.doctestPath`:
-  * Change the path to the doctest module
+  * Change the path to the doctest module.

 - - -

 ## Requirements

-* Requires the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) to retrieve the Python path preference
+* Requires the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) to retrieve the Python path preference.
-* Requires the [Python](https://www.python.org/) programming language
+* Requires the [Python](https://www.python.org/) programming language.

 - - -

 ## To Do

-* [ ] Implement Doctest Detection
+* [ ] Implement Doctest Detection.
-  * Detect doctests in python files
+  * Detect doctests in python files.
-  * Only show button when doctests are present
+  * Only show button when doctests are present.
-  * Show number of tests found in status bar
+  * Show number of tests found in status bar.
     * Maybe show tests passed/failed?

 - - -